 For example, if someone made you angry because they cut you off on the highway, you may have been afraid that you would be harmed or your car would have been damaged.
 Your angry reaction was rooted in the fear of being harmed, or the fear of losing money, or both.

 Pretty much any negative emotion is rooted in fear.
 All fears are ultimately rooted in existential fears like the fear of death, non-existence, and the unknown.
-A couple of common path of root fears related to the car example above would be:
+A couple of common paths of root fears related to the car example above would be (note that each arrow points to another root fear):

 • Fear of… anger -> injury -> suffering -> death -> non-existence or the unknown